info

 BISOGNA CANTA’ SEMPER / We Always Have To Sing

-Here’s the book chapter I co-authored with Lorenzo Pedrini about the social logic behind the chants of Brescia 1911 football supporters.
+Here’s the essay I co-authored with Lorenzo Pedrini about the social logic behind the chants of Brescia 1911 football supporters.
 The essay has been published in the book “Le Strade della Teppa”, RedStar Press, 2022.
+Note: for now, the essay is available only in Italian.

 UP IN THE VALLEY – documentation video